pkirkham/pkirkham.github.io/_posts/analysis/2025-02-22-simulating-well-flow-performance.md

 The combination of these three laminar, transitional and turbulent equations, allows the friction factor to be calculated for any dimensionless Reynolds number and any pipe roughness.

 A further complicating factor concerns multiphase flow.
 The Darcy-Weisbach equation is based on single-phase flow, but with two or more phases, it is not possible to calculate a single Reynolds number.
 Again, a number of different two-phase Reynolds numbers have been proposed.

-We use that of Ortiz-Vidal et al (2014).
+We use the formulation proposed by Ortiz-Vidal et al (2014).
 In this approach, the mixture Reynolds number defined by Shannak is modified by introducing two-phase flow phenomenology through the inclusion of void-fraction parameters.
 This approach avoids the need for adopting the no-slip homogeneous assumption of the original method.
 Their results indicate that the inclusion of void-fraction information in the mixture Reynolds number improves the predictions of friction factor when used directly with correlations obtained from single phase flow hydraulics.
 Note that the paper uses the void fraction &alpha; which is equal to $$(1 - H_{L})$$.
 Equations have been re-expressed here to use consistent terminology.

 $$Re_{mix} = \frac{\rho_{L}{v_{L}}^2{D_{L}}^2 + \rho_{g}{v_{g}}^2{D_{g}}^2}{\mu_{L}v_{L}D_{L} + \mu_{g}v_{g}D_{g}}$$